sarthakg043/gandhi/README.md

-# Gandhian Vslues: Sustainable Development goals and application in 21st Century
+# Gandhian Values: Sustainable Development goals and application in 21st Century

 <h2>Kindly use a desktop to have a very good experience</h2>
 <p>